meta-hub/ministry-of-mods/modules/npcs/README.md

             end

             --[[
-                Hide a Ped
+                Remove a Ped
                 Using this export does 2 things.
                     - Move the Ped to a far far away spot.
                     - returns false
                 In this example, when you connect to the server you will automatically have this NPC move (untill it gets to 200).
-IF for example, you called the HidePed event, while it was in the process of moving the ped, lets say at i = 100,
+IF for example, you called the RemovePed event, while it was in the process of moving the ped, lets say at i = 100,

-                it first moves the ped far far away, then clears it from the Peds table, and returns false. by setting entity2 = Events.npcs.HidePed() - the return (which is false) now makes entity 2 = false.
+                it first moves the ped far far away, then clears it from the Peds table, and returns false. by setting entity2 = Events.npcs.RemovePed() - the return (which is false) now makes entity 2 = false.
 By doing so, if the for loop is still firing, the if not statment would prevent the code from executing further code - preventing it from snapping back to where it wants to finish and errors.

                 disconnecting will always remove the ped from your world upon reconnecting, the ped would still be loaded however, it would maintain its location in far far away - Since everything is serverside.
             ]]
-            entity2 = Exports.npcs.HidePed(entity2)
+            entity2 = Exports.npcs.RemovePed(entity2)
         end
         for i = 6, 360, 6 do
             if not entity then return end